Healthdirect Free Australian health advice you can count on.

 • a more masculine body shape

-Some trans people want surgeries or procedures to change the physical features of their body.
+Some trans people want surgery to change the physical features of their body.
 This is gender affirming surgery.

 Resources and support

-It is important to get help if you are experiencing gender dysphoria.
+It's important to get help if you have gender dysphoria.
 There are many sources of information and support available.

 Young people can find information at: